arbaneu/main/README.rst

 ARBA
 ====

-A GitHub page for ARBA is here.
+This page serves as a centralized repository of knowledge and documentation for the ARBA project.